 Lanzarote is famous as a great holiday destination packed with fun activities and family-friendly resorts.
 But what about outside of the tourist villages?
 What is there, and is it worth hiring a car in Lanzarote to discover it?

-The simple answer is yes it is, and in this post, I will give you 7 reasons you need to get excited to explore Lanzarote in your own car and then some advice about driving in Lanzarote and hiring a car.
+The simple answer is yes, and in this post, I will give you 7 reasons you need to get excited about Lanzarote car hire and then some advice about driving in Lanzarote and some car hire tips.

 But let’s start with the fun bit.